JuliaReach/LazySets.jl/docs/src/man/set_operations.md

 ## Unary operations

-The following table lists all operations (apart from `dim` and ``, which must be supported by all types) that take one convex set as argument in the columns.
+The following table lists all operations (apart from `dim` and `σ`, which must be supported by all types) that take one convex set as argument in the columns.
 In the rows we list all set types, both the interfaces (where we abbreviate the `Abstract` prefix), the basic set types, and the lazy set operations, each sorted alphabetically.